ManimCommunity/manim/docs/source/guides/deep_dive.rst

 resolved format determines the artifact suffix; ``output_file`` supplies only a name and cannot change the format.

-Inspecting the initialization methods of both renderers shows that they instantiate a :class:`.SceneFileWriter`.
-The writer must receive the already resolved ``OutputSpec`` and output plan; it does not reinterpret global configuration to decide what or where to write.
+The scene combines the output plan and segment profile with the encoder-pool, cache-maintenance, and sound-asset inputs in immutable ``SceneFileWriterSettings``.
+Both renderers instantiate a :class:`.SceneFileWriter` from these settings.
+The writer does not retain a renderer reference or read mutable global configuration.
 Directories are created lazily when their owning operation first writes.
-The writer remains Manim's interface to ``libav`` for encoding media.
+The writer remains Manim's interface to ``libav`` for media assembly.
 The Cairo renderer (see the implementation `here
 <https://github.com/ManimCommunity/manim/blob/main/manim/renderer/cairo_renderer.py>`__)
 does not require further renderer-specific initialization.
 OpenGL creates a window only when the resolved presentation specification requests a live preview.